TheGoldenProof/MAM-R/README.md

 # Open MIDI Visualizer

+This is the old one.
+The new one built in Unity is [here](https://github.com/TheGoldenProof/OMIDIV).

 Open MIDI Visualizer, or OMIDIV for short, or OMV for shorter, or Open Musical Information Data Interchange Visualizer for long, is an open source MIDI visualizer and audio player.

 Not a midi *player*.
 Just a visualizer.